 The exception breakpoint, A breakpoint has been reached, (x0x80000003) occurred in the application.

-The above message is always shown on the screen and can confuse the user.
-Once the error occurs, you will not be able to do any more operations with the executable file.
+The above message is always shown on the screen, confusing the user.
+Once the error occurs, you cannot do any more operations with the executable file.

 Besides, if you are bothered by the error 0x80070652 on Windows, click to fix it now.